grafana/tempo-operator/CONTRIBUTING.md

 Alternately, copy `./.chloggen/TEMPLATE.yaml`, or just create your file from scratch.

 ## Updating related components
-The versions of all related components (tempo, tempo-query, etc.) are stored in the `RELATED_IMAGE_*` environment variables in [config/manager/manager.yaml](config/manager/manager.yaml).
+Versions of all components (operator, tempo, tempo-query, etc.) are stored in the [Makefile](Makefile).
+The `manifests` target will update the image locations and versions of files in `config/`.

 ## Manually Testing Operator Upgrades
 ### Using OLM